KGB Museum Riga: The Corner House & its dark history

 Bullet holes at the KGB execution chamber in Riga, Latvia

 Death sentences usually took place at night, starting from 22:00.
 The sentenced inmate was taken from the cell to the execution chamber with hands in handcuffs or tied up.
-In the execution chamber, a Cheka officer would stand next to the door; then, he fired a shot to the forehead.
+In the execution chamber, a Cheka officer would stand next to the door; then, he would fire a shot to the forehead.

 The walls of the execution chamber were covered with wooden panels and additional layers of rubber-coated fabric.
 A hole in the room’s corner collected the blood of the person executed.
 The doors had extra noise isolation material to muffle the sound of the shots.
 Moreover, a truck engine kept running straight outside the room.